Dove Creek, Colorado: Economy

 The Dolores County Industrial Park is located west of Dove Creek with several tenants operated by DCDC.
 Midland Bean operates on the west end of the town.
 On the eastern edge of the town is the headquarters and facility of Adobe Milling, a company marketing various locally-grown beans and other traditional Southwestern foods.
 There are two fuel stations, three restaurants in town, one with a bar.
 The Dove Creek Inn offers accommodations and RV spaces.
 There are two trucking companies, a Uhaul office, two Auto Parts and outdoor goods store,a general main supply store, a feed and seed and more store, and a New Holland dealer and mechanic shop.
 One small box store is within town limits on the west end, another is just outside the town on the east end.

 Major employers in the town include the county government and school district, and various other government agencies.
 Most businesses in town support agricultural operations; some provide transportation services for highway users.

+Education

+Dove Creek is served by the Dolores County School District RE-2J, which operates two schools, an elementary school and a junior/senior high school, both in Dove Creek.
+As of 2024, the Dolores County School District serves around 250 students from preschool through 12th grade.